thephoeron/LLTHW/book/2-06-0-threads-memos-parallel.md

 Lastly, we will wrap up our first tour of concurrency in this chapter with a look at general asynchronous operations and event-oriented programming techniques.
 Using this, we will then create a very simple asynchronous web application!

-This chapter will contain exercises on:

-* bordeaux-threads
-* fare-memoization
-* lparallel
-* cl-async

 ## Exercise 2.6.1

 **Threads**